genomicsclass/book/pages/monte_carlo.md

 controls<- rnorm(5000, mean=24, sd=3.5)
 ```

 After we generate the data, we can then repeat the exercise above.
 We no longer have to use the `sample` function since we can re-generate random normal numbers.
-So the `ttestgenerator` function can be written like this:
+The `ttestgenerator` function therefore can be written as follows:

 ```r